hemantaph/gwsnr/docs/autoapi/gwsnr/core/gwsnr/index.rst

       This method provides fast SNR calculation by interpolating precomputed partial-scaled SNR values across a grid of intrinsic parameters (total mass, mass ratio, and optionally aligned spins).
-      The interpolation is performed using either Numba-accelerated or JAX-accelerated functions depending on the :attr:`~snr_type` setting.
+      The interpolation is performed using either Numba-accelerated or JAX-accelerated functions depending on the :attr:`~snr_method` setting.
 This approach is particularly efficient for large-scale population studies and parameter estimation.

       The method handles parameter validation, ensures masses are within interpolation bounds,